a-shchebelskyy/Clover-Website/README.md

 ## **Contributing**

-Join the InsurancePro Community!
+Join the Clover Community!

-We welcome contributions from the community to make InsurancePro even better.
+We welcome contributions from the community to make Clover even better.
 Whether you're a developer, designer, or insurance industry expert, your input is invaluable.
 Here's how you can contribute:

 1. Fork the repository and create a new branch for your feature/fix.
 2. Make your changes and submit a pull request.